Real-time sanitary sewer flow monitoring optimizes service, enables surveillance for public health

-EPCOR, which provides municipal drinking & wastewater treatment services to City of Edmonton, harnesses automation & real-time data to increase operational efficiency and deliver of essential services.
-The water analytics system is fundamental to providing critical insight into COVID-19 presence later this year.
+EPCOR, which provides municipal drinking & wastewater treatment services to the City of Edmonton, harnesses automation & real-time data to increase operational efficiency and the delivery of essential services.
+The water analytics system became integral to monitoring public health during the COVID-19 pandemic.

 With WISKI also deployed on an Oracle SQL like the legacy system, the City could easily migrate historical sanitary flow, rainfall, pump station, sewage storage tank, and interconnection (storm sanitary sewer) data sets.

 Real-time data analytics system enables more effective public health monitoring.
 Wastewater treatment protocols found shed COVID-19 in sewer sheds but infective cells were absent.